Shkulipa/football-manager-backend/README.md

 Also, you commit shouldn't more than 88 characters (You can check file with rules: .husky/commit-msg)

+---

 ## CI/CD (deploy)
 1. I am using railway.app here
 2. login there
 3. there is a folder with name "football-manager", there 2 brunches for prod and dev

-Where "prod" brunch is a production(https://football-manager-backend-prod.up.railway.app) "dev" brunch is a staging(https://football-manager-backend-dev.up.railway.app).
+Where "prod" brunch is a production([Production  Link](https://football-manager-backend-prod.up.railway.app)) "dev" brunch is a stagging([Stagging  Link](https://football-manager-backend-dev.up.railway.app)).

 for deploy, you need just make a commit in according brunch and make a push into repository, and after deploying will be automatically in fit website was mentioned above in(CI/CD).

+---

 ## CLI
 docs: https://docs.nestjs.com/cli/overview